FRC2204-Rambots/FRC2204-Rambots.github.io/team.md

 # Meet The Team

-Special thanks to our dedicated mentors, teachers, and alumni who have been apart of the team.
+Special thanks to our dedicated members, mentors, teachers, and alumni who have been apart of the team.